-Evidence-Based Program MindSage Tier(s) of Implementation Tier 1 Describe Describe the key EBP components that will be implemented. appropriate, comprehensive ma earning Curriculum) teaches corporate level soft skills in an age anner, to ensure students develop SEL / MESH skills.
-Skills that can bve giving them an edge moving forward after graduation.
-Each week, students are given topic. a lesson in the beginning of the week to introduce them to the week's Mid-week students to record the ated metacognitive assignment for the week, in the lesson plan or video. eir self-analysis and observations in their MindSage journal.
-On the last e their observations as part of a social metacognitive learning exercise. the early identification of social the likelihood of at risk student mplement evidence-based mental health services for students to improve , emotional, or behavioral problems or substance use disorders, as well as s developing social emotional or behavioral problems, depression, anxiety ies, and how these will assist students dealing with trauma and violence. awareness through the MindSa es weekly interactive classroom-based lessons on social-emotional ge curriculum.
+Evidence-Based Program MindSage Tier(s) of Implementation Tier 1 Describe the key EBP components that will be implemented. appropriate, comprehensive ma arning Curriculum) teaches corporate level soft skills in an age anner, to ensure students develop SEL/MESH skills.
+Skills that can be giving them an edge moving forward after graduation.
+Each week, students are given topic. a lesson in the beginning of the week to introduce them to the week's mid-week students to record the ated metacognitive assignment for the week, in the lesson plan or video, eir self-analysis and observations in their MindSage journal, on the last day r observations as part of a social metacognitive learning exercise. the early identification of social the likelihood of at risk student mplement evidence-based mental health services for students to improve , emotional, or behavioral problems or substance use disorders, as well as s developing social emotional or behavioral problems, depression, anxiety ies, and how these will assist students dealing with trauma and violence. awareness through the MindSa s weekly interactive classroom-based lessons on social-emotional ge curriculum.
 The curriculum focuses on boosting students' social, as well as improving social climate. intervention, treatment and rec will deliver evidence-based mental health care assessment, diagnosis, covery services to students with one or more mental health or co-occurring e diagnoses and to students at high risk of such diagnoses.
-Students will demonstrate mast portfolio. ery of the SEL objectives through successful completion of the course Participating students will impro skills learned in the SEL curricu ove engagement and performance in academic coursework as a result of llum.
-Direct Employment MHAA Plan Direct Employn nent School Counselor Current Ratio as of Augus t 1, 2023 2023-2024 proposed Ratio o by June 30, 2024 School Social Worker Current Ratio as of Augus 1:451 t 1, 2023
+Students will demonstrate mast portfolio. ery of the SEL objectives through successful completion of the course Participating students will impro skills learned in the SEL curricu we engagement and performance in academic coursework as a result of lum.
+Direct Employment MHAA Plan Direct Employn nent School Counselor Current Ratio as of Augus t 1, 2023 2023-2024 proposed Ratio o by June 30, 2024 School Social Worker Current Ratio as of August 1, 2023 1:588

-2023-2024 proposed Ratio by June 30, 2024 1:451
+2023-2024 proposed Ratio by June 30, 2024 1:588